bdintelligence20/bcc/deployment-guide.md

 - **Maven Not Found in Build Environment**: The build was failing with "bash: line 21: mvn: command not found" because Maven was not installed in the default Cloud Build environment.
 This was fixed by using a dedicated Maven Docker image (`maven:3.8-openjdk-8`) for the Java build steps.
 This image has Maven pre-installed and configured with the correct Java version (Java 8) required by the project.
 The build process has been split into three steps: 1) Update configuration files using the Cloud SDK image, 2) Build the Java project using the Maven image, and 3) Deploy the built application using the Cloud SDK image.

-- **Java Runtime Version Mismatch**: The Java backend services were built with Java 8, but the app.yaml files were configured to use Java 17 runtime in App Engine.
-This mismatch was causing deployment failures.
-The app.yaml files for both ruoyi-admin and ruoyi-web have been updated to use Java 8 runtime to match the version used during the build process.

-- **JAR File Size Limit Exceeded**: The Java backend services were failing to deploy because the JAR files were too large (over 140MB) for App Engine Standard environment, which has a file size limit of 32MB.
-This was fixed by switching to App Engine Flexible environment, which has higher limits.
-The app.yaml files for both ruoyi-admin and ruoyi-web have been updated to use the Flexible environment with appropriate resource configurations.
+- **Java Runtime Version and Environment**: The Java backend services required several adjustments to deploy successfully:
+  1. Initially, we encountered a mismatch between the Java 8 build and Java 17 runtime in App Engine Standard environment.
+  2. Then we hit a file size limit (32MB) in App Engine Standard environment, as our JAR files were over 140MB.
+  3. Finally, we discovered that Java 8 is no longer supported in App Engine Flexible environment.

+  The solution was to:
+  - Switch to App Engine Flexible environment to handle the large JAR files
+  - Use Java 11 runtime in the app.yaml files (supported in Flexible environment)
+  - Update the Maven build to use Java 11 as well (using maven:3.8-openjdk-11 Docker image)
+  - Configure appropriate resources in the app.yaml files (CPU, memory, disk)

 - **Port Configuration for Other Services**: All services have been configured to use the correct ports:
   - **beiqi-geoip**: Updated to use PORT environment variable (8080 in Cloud Run)